WinNamedPipesLib Package

 Two halves, each one user-instantiated coordinator class plus one per-connection class:

-The server publishes a name (PipeName = "MyService" → Win32 path \\.\pipe\MyService) and hands out a NamedPipeServerConnection for every client that connects.
-The client manager dials by the same name (with Connect) and gets back a NamedPipeClientConnection.
+The server publishes a name (PipeName = "MyService" → Win32 path \\.\pipe\MyService) and returns a NamedPipeServerConnection for every client that connects.
+The client manager dials by the same name (with Connect) and returns a NamedPipeClientConnection.
 The two ends are symmetric thereafter — both expose AsyncRead, AsyncWrite, and AsyncClose with the same signatures.

 Reads, writes, and connection completion all run through the same Windows I/O Completion Port (IOCP) infrastructure.
 Each coordinator class owns its own completion port, a configurable pool of worker threads (NumThreadsIOCP), and a hidden message-only window used to marshal events back to the UI thread.